Sectioned by topic

 - Buy over the phone from the Box Office on 0300 068 0400 (open 9am - 5pm Mon to Fri plus email remote support during concert weekends)

 You can also buy tickets though our approved agents.

 We do not advise purchasing from any other ticket agents (other than those listed on our approved agents page), secondary ticket agents, ticket brokers or online auction sites as sale on these sites is in breach of our terms and conditions.
-Please buy your tickets from the Forestry Commission or our official agents.
+Please buy your tickets from the Forestry England or our official agents.

 Ticket scams and fake tickets have occasionally been in circulation for some acts in the past - these have been detected at the arena entrance and purchasers of fake tickets have not been able to gain admittance to concerts.

 Please note that email confirmations are not tickets and will not be accepted as tickets to access the arena.

 What is the child policy?

 Any child aged 6 or over requires a full price ticket.
 Children aged 5 and under can attend free of charge and do not require any form of ticket.

 Under 16s must be accompanied by a parent/guardian (18 or over) and supervised at a maximum ratio of 1 adult to 8 children.

 Entry may be refused without valid proof of age (photocopy of passport or birth certificate is accepted).